shamita98/subtype-classification-autoencoder/README.md

 ## Methodology

 ### Dataset
-TCGA-BRCA dataset is used here to implement and evaluate the proposed AE-RF framework.
+TCGA-BRCA dataset is used here to train and evaluate the proposed AE-RF framework.
 It includes RNA-Seq raw counts and subtype labels of breast cancer patients.
-The dataset was cleaned, then split into 70% and 30% test set.
-Raw counts were used for conducting differential gene expression analysis and implementing appropriate normalization pipeline for downstream machine learning models.
+The dataset was cleaned, then split into 70% training and 30% test sets.
+Raw counts were opted for conducting differential gene expression analysis and implementing an appropriate normalization pipeline for downstream machine learning models.

 #### Code Files and Description
 - [`tcga_brca_gdc_retrieval.R`](R_scripts/tcga_brca_gdc_retrieval.R) – Retrieves TCGA-BRCA data from GDC Data Portal using `TCGAbiolinks`.
 - [`data_cleaning_splitting.ipynb`](jupyter_notebook/data_cleaning_splitting.ipynb) – Cleans the TCGA-BRCA dataset and splits it into training and test sets.

+### Differentially Expressed Gene Identification